MIPS Technologies: History

 MIPS Computer Systems Inc. was founded in 1984 by a group of researchers from Stanford University including John L. Hennessy and Chris Rowen.
-These researchers had worked on a project called MIPS (for Microprocessor without Interlocked Pipeline Stages), one of the projects that pioneered the RISC concept.
+These researchers had worked on a project called MIPS (Microprocessor without Interlocked Pipeline Stages), one of the projects that pioneered the RISC concept.
 Other principal founders were Skip Stritter, formerly a Motorola technologist, and John Moussouris, formerly of IBM.

-The initial CEO was Vaemond Crane, formerly President and CEO of Computer Consoles Inc., who arrived in February 1985 and departed in June 1989.
+The first CEO was Vaemond Crane, formerly President and CEO of Computer Consoles Inc., who arrived in February 1985 and departed in June 1989.
 He was replaced by Bob Miller, a former senior IBM and Data General executive.
 Miller ran the company through its IPO and subsequent sale to Silicon Graphics.

-In 1986, MIPS Computer Systems designs were noticed by companies such as Cadnetix, Prime Computer and Silicon Graphics (SGI), these adopting the R2000 for new products, with SGI adopting the MIPS architecture for its computers having noted that the Motorola 68000 series of processors was "at the end of its price-performance curve".
+In 1986, MIPS Computer Systems designs drew the attention of companies such as Cadnetix, Prime Computer and Silicon Graphics (SGI), these adopting the R2000 for new products.
+SGI, having noted that the Motorola 68000 series of processors was "at the end of its price-performance curve", adopted the MIPS architecture for its computers.
 Identifying the "time-to-market issues" of companies introducing workstation products, MIPS introduced a range of component kits, processor boards and memory boards, intended as "building blocks" for such companies to build into systems.
 Additionally, development systems such as the M/500 were sold, intended to support software development at systems vendors building MIPS-based hardware products.
 In December 1989, MIPS held its first IPO.
 That year, Digital Equipment Corporation (DEC) released a Unix workstation based on the MIPS design.

-After developing the R2000 and R3000 microprocessors, a management change brought along the larger dreams of being a computer vendor.
-The company found itself unable to compete in the computer market against much larger companies and was struggling to support the costs of developing both the chips and the systems (MIPS Magnum).
-To secure the supply of future generations of MIPS microprocessors (the 64-bit R4000), SGI acquired the company in 1992 for $333 million and renamed it as MIPS Technologies Inc., a wholly owned subsidiary of SGI.
+Following the development of the R2000 and R3000 microprocessors, a change in management was accompanied by a new goal of becoming a computer vendor, but the company found itself unable to compete in the computer market against much larger established companies, and struggled to support the costs of developing both chips and systems (MIPS Magnum).

+Acquisition by SGI

+To assure the supply of future generations of MIPS microprocessors (the 64-bit R4000), SGI acquired the company in 1992 for $333 million, and renamed it "MIPS Technologies Inc.", a wholly owned subsidiary of SGI.

 During SGI's ownership of MIPS, the company introduced the R8000 in 1994 and the R10000 in 1996 and a follow-up the R12000 in 1997.
 During this time, two future microprocessors code-named The Beast and Capitan were in development; these were cancelled after SGI decided to migrate to the Itanium architecture in 1998.
 As a result, MIPS was spun out as an intellectual property licensing company, offering licences to the MIPS architecture as well as microprocessor core designs.

-On June 30, 1998, MIPS held an IPO after raising about with an offering price of a share.
+On June 30, 1998, MIPS held an IPO, raising about with an offering price of a share, with SGI retaining a majority of shares.
 In 1999, SGI announced it would overhaul its operations; it planned to continue introducing new MIPS processors until 2002, but its server business would include Intel's processor architectures as well.
-SGI spun MIPS out completely on June 20, 2000, by distributing all its interest as stock dividend to the stockholders.
+SGI spun MIPS out completely on June 20, 2000, by distributing the remaining MIPS shares it held as a stock dividend to SGI shareholders.